aws-samples/amazon-neptune-samples/gremlin/collaborative-filtering/README.md

 ## Prerequisite

 This tutorial assumes you already have your environment setup.
 To setup a new environment, create an Amazon Neptune Cluster.
-You can also run the sample cloudformation template (https://github.com/awslabs/amazon-neptune-tools/tree/gremlin-example/cloudformation-templates/gremlin) to setup the additional resources (i.e Gremlin console, Graphexp, etc.).

-Also - See the following links on how to create an Amazon Neptune Cluster for Gremlin:
+See the following links on how to create an Amazon Neptune Cluster for Gremlin:

 * https://docs.aws.amazon.com/neptune/latest/userguide/get-started-CreateInstance-Console.html
 * https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load.html